darvil82/lanat-docs/Lanat/topics/Your-first-argument-parser.md

 be called when the argument is successfully parsed.

 > The ``beforeInit`` method is called right before the command is initialized with all the arguments.
-> It receives a ``CommandBuildHelper`` instance, which can be used to alter the arguments before
+> It receives a ``CommandBuildContext`` instance, which can be used to alter the arguments before
 > they are built.

 Running the program now will result in the following output: